dojo/docs/dojox/editor/plugins/FindReplace.rst

 Once required in and enabled, this plugin provides the following features to dijit.Editor.

 * The ability to find text with modifiers of matching case and searching backwards from current position.
-* The ability to replace text, with a modifier to replace all occurances in the document past the current position.
+* The ability to replace text, with a modifier to replace all occurrences in the document past the current position.

 ===========
 Limitations